orca233/DeepSS2GO/README.md

-### Part 3.
+### Step 3.
 Prediction

-> If you require general predictions, run only section 3.1.
-For higher precision, proceed with section 3.2 instead.
+> If you require general predictions, run only step 3.1.
+For higher precision, proceed with step 3.2 instead.

 #### 3.1.
 Simply run, predict BPO/CCO/MFO in a batch: